Town of Waterloo, Wisconsin

 From the Census of 2000: Waterloo had 312 Housing Units, a population of 832 people and a land area of 32.32 square miles [83.7 km²].
 This gives a density of 2.67 people per Housing Unit and 9.65 Housing Units per square mile [3.73 housing units/km²].

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Waterloo and you need to be careful when comparing between the censuses.
-More information about the nature of these the changes can be found in the section called Census-to-Census Observations ... (see below).
+NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Waterloo and you need to be careful when comparing values between the censuses.
+More information about the changes can be found in the section called Census-to-Census Observations ... (see below).

 Jefferson County ...